AkashHiremath856/Web-Scraping-and-Classification-Web-App/README.md

 ## Usage
 1. Navigate to the project directory.
-2. Run the Streamlit app: `streamlit run app.py`
+2. Run `celery -A tasks worker --loglevel=INFO` in a terminal and another run `streamlit run app.py`
 3. Access the web app in your browser at http://localhost:8501.

 ## Web App Features